RMWinslow/lists/youtube.md

 ---
 title: "Youtube Channels"
-description: "Youtube's recomendation algorithm is evil and an unsorted list of every subscription isn't great for finding stuff I want to watch, so I made a categorized list of youtube channels that I like to check occasionally"
+description: "This is a list of Youtube channels I like to check back to watch."
 ---

-Ey

 Youtube's recomendation algorithm is evil and an unsorted list of every subscription isn't great for finding stuff I want to watch, so I made a categorized list of youtube channels that I like to check occasionally.